 Toll-free Phone: 1-888-742-5625

-Please include a note with your 1000 day clock with your name, address, e-mail address and phone number.
-Please state if you would like the base polished.
+Please include a note with your 1000-day clock with your name, address, e-mail address and phone number.
 I'll e-mail, call or write you to acknowledge the receipt of your clock when it arrives.
 If the repair will cost more than the above prices, I'll notify you.

 Be very careful when unpacking the clock and removing the bubble wrap.